 I always rely on chicken breasts as an easy, fast, and tasty protein to pair with dinners and lunches.
 Whether they’re cooked sous vide, in the air fryer, or in the Instant Pot, the chicken is always flavorful and goes well with everything.

 When time is of the essence, stick with this cast iron chicken recipe.
 The chicken breasts are lightly seasoned, then pan-fried in a cast iron skillet.
-In about 10 minutes, you have a delicious protein that’s filling, healthy, and can be paired with practically anything!
+In about 10 minutes, you have a delicious protein that’s filling, healthy, and perfect for a weeknight dinner.

 Why this recipe works